Unitarian Universalist Association Health Plan

 - Add a dependent by using the Dependent Enrollment form.

 - Want to know how healthcare reform interacts with the Plan?

 - Access your Annual CHIP notice (pdf).

-Contact the Health Plan Coordinator (healthinsurance [at] uua [dot] org) to:
+Use this Change Form or contact the Health Plan Coordinator (healthinsurance [at] uua [dot] org) to:

 - Terminate your coverage.

 - Change or update your name, address, or other personal information.

 Create a personalized online account with Highmark and:

 - Instantly access your claims information and Explanation of Benefits (EOB) documents and opt to stop receiving paper copies.

 - Manage your account information and order replacement cards in the event yours is lost or stolen.